-Japan walking routes
+Japan walking vacation highlights

 When it comes to hiking in Japan, most people immediately think Mount Fuji.
 But a bit like the exquisitely wrapped gifts that Japanese love to offer, there are layers and layers of beauty just waiting to be unwrapped.
 In fact, mountains, forests and national parks cover 70 percent of the country, many of them bedecked with ancient trails.
 Follow in the footsteps of Samurai on the Nakasendo Trail or pilgrims on the more southern and spiritual, shrine-bedecked Kumano Kodo Trail.
 The former a 17th century historic byway from Kyoto to Edo, now Tokyo, and the latter an ancient pilgrimage route through the richly forested Kii Mountains.
 They both feel uniquely unchanged by time.